Chapter 16:

 “Your loss.”

 “Director, we’re done with the preliminary investigation.
 Through our analysis, we’ve gathered sufficient evidence for the report.
-After thorough examination of all bodies, we’ve come with the same conclusion.
-Slashes, typically around the upper body region.”
+After thorough examination of all bodies, we’ve come to the same conclusion.
+Clean slashes, typically around the upper body region.
+There is no particular pattern and no sign of resistance either.”

 “Slashes, huh?
 That doesn’t matter right now.
 We need to take all we’ve got to the lab.
 There’s something we need to confirm.
 I want a report on each victim’s last moments, anything they have in common, and a detailed profile.”